-We are all equal.
 Everyone has the same 24 hours in a day.
 24 hours to do as they wish.
 Sleep.
 Eat.
+Work.
+Socialize.
 Exercise.
-Work.
 So why do some people manage to achieve more in this time than others?
-It all comes down to productivity and efficiency.
-How effectively you use your time.
-So stop wishing you had more hours in your day and start making them.
+It all comes down to productivity.
+How can we use our time to do the most of what matters to us?
+Stop wishing you had more hours in your day and start making them.
 Follow these simple hacks to make the most of your next 24 hours.

 Studies show that the average person spends 8.5 hours on electronic devices every day, 3-4 of which are on their mobile phones.
 Now imagine how much more productive you would be if you used just one of those hours differently – going for a run, a training session, writing, reading, learning, cooking or meeting a friend.
 You would end up getting a lot more out of your time.